warrensgit/warrensgit/README.md

 - 👀 I’m interested in AI products and services.

-- 🌱 I’m currently working on LaunchNOW AI - a Next.js boilerplate for AI Builders.
+- 🌱 I’m currently working on WebsiteChatbot-Nextjs - an AI Sales chatbot that can be added to your website.

 - 📫 How to reach me: warrenscode@gmail.com